Forex Facilities for Non Resident Indians (NRIs) and Persons of Indian Origin (PIOs)

 NRI may, without limit, purchase on non-repatriation basis :

 - National Plan/Savings Certificates

-- Non-convertible debentures of a company incorporated in India
+- Non-convertible debentures of a company incorporated india

 - Shares and convertible debentures of Indian companies through stock exchange under Portfolio Investment Scheme, subject to the terms and conditions specified in Schedules 3 and 4 to the FEMA Notification No. 20/2000- RB dated May 3, 2000, as amended from time to time.

-- Exchange traded derivative contracts approved by the SEBI, from time to time, out of INR funds held in India on non-repatriable basis, subject to the limits prescribed by the SEBI.
+- Exchange traded derivative contracts approved by the SEBI, from time to time, out of INR funds held india on non-repatriable basis, subject to the limits prescribed by the SEBI.

 Note : NRIs are not permitted to invest in small savings or Public Provident Fund (PPF).

 B. Investment in Immovable Property

 - NRI / PIO4 / Foreign National who is a person resident india (citizen of Pakistan, Bangladesh, Sri Lanka, Afghanistan, China, Iran, Nepal and Bhutan would require prior approval of the Reserve Bank) may acquire immovable property india other than agricultural land/ plantation property or a farm house out of repatriable and / or non-repatriable funds.